SharePoint/sp-dev-docs/docs/sp-add-ins/convert-an-autohosted-sharepoint-add-in-to-a-provider-hosted-add-in.md

     <br/>

-5. In the **CREATE SERVER** dialog that appears, select the Azure **SUBSCRIPTION**, the **LOGIN NAME**, and **PASSWORD** for the user who will have rights to the server, and select the same **REGION** used when creating the Azure Web Site previously.
+5. In the **CREATE SERVER** dialog that appears, select the Azure **SUBSCRIPTION**, the **LOGIN NAME**, and **PASSWORD** for the user who will have rights to the server, and select the same **REGION** used when creating the Azure website previously.
 Make a note of the Login name and password because you will need them in a later step.

     ![Azure SQL New DB dialog](../images/ConvertAuto2ProviderFig5.jpg)